ravols/lara-logs-toolkit/README.md

 ```

 **Configuration Options:**
 - `composer_dump_autoload_channel` - The log channel where the composer dump-autoload notification will be written.
-This should match one of the channels defined in your application's logging configuration.
+This should match one of the channels defined in your application's logging configuration (default: `daily`)
 - `comparison_cache_ttl` - Cache time-to-live in seconds for storing log analysis comparison results (default: `600` seconds / 10 minutes)

 ## Usage